nabilmuafa/SiAsistenBot/README.md

 A simple Fasilkom UI's SiAsisten (TA system) scraper to give hourly updates on teaching assistant job vacancies, outputting its result via a Discord bot.
 Built using Python's `requests` for web interaction, `BeautifulSoup4` for parsing, and `discord.py` for the Discord bot.
 Uses `python-dotenv` as the environment variable manager.

+Uses commands with the prefix `-` to display and update the TA job vacancy list.
+Not only there are commands to display or update on demand, the program also automatically updates the TA job vacancy every 30 minutes by default.

 ## Bot Usage

 Prefix: `-`